Celebrate Your Resolution with Vegan Wines for Veganuary 2021

 - Women make up 79% percent of the vegan group

-- That means 16 million people in US eat absolutely no animal product
+- Approximately 9.8 million people in US eat absolutely no animal product

 Find out more about our commitment to vegan wines in this blog and video:

 Veganuary is a concept started in the UK by husband and wife duo Jane Land and Matthew Glover.
 What started as an idea in 2014 has grown every year.
-According to the Veganuary charity, “To date, over 250,000 people from 193 countries have taken our month-long pledge to try veganism.
-By the end of January 2019 we are expecting a further 300,000 people to have joined us in their journeys towards adopting a plant-based diet.
-Veganuary 2018 was the biggest year yet with 168,500 registered participants from 165 countries.”
+According to the Veganuary charity, over 1 Million people from 192 countries have taken the month-long pledge to try veganism.
 In a survey conducted with 2018 Veganuary participants, 62% of those who were previously non-vegans said they would continue to adopt the vegan diet.
 Reasons stated for continuing included better overall health, body weight, skin appearance and mood.

 Those deciding to take part can sign up through the registered Veganuary charity and receive support in the form of daily recipes, meal plans and advice on nutrition.